 Harvest Phase 4 is assigned to a season in which the in-season run size is likely to exceed the high target abundance of 20.5 million pounds of fish for the Columbia River (Table 1).
-During this phase, a 10% harvest rate would allow for the least restrictive commercial fishing opportunity (up to 60 open periods, up to 24 hrs per period, with fishing allowable in the Mainstem Columbia River and all other tributaries within the management area) and the least restrictive recreational fishing opportunity (up to 15 open periods, up to 10 hrs per period, with fishing allowable in the Mainstem Columbia River and all other tributaries and all other tributaries within the management area; Table 3).
+During this phase, a 10% harvest rate would allow for the least restrictive commercial fishing opportunity and the least restrictive recreational fishing opportunity.